dansholds/grapple-comps-min/content/posts/13919-building-champions-cup-2024.md

 An athlete proven to be a black belt in judo, have experience in freestyle or Greco-Roman wrestling or to have fought MMA as a professional or amateur, shall not be allowed to enter any tournament as a white belt.
 In the USA, to have competed at a college level or higher.
 In other countries, to have competed in events of national scope.

-DIVISIONS:
+DIVISIONS-

-BOYS GI :
+BOYS GI -

 WHITE UNTIL GREY BLACK YELLOW WHITE AND OVER

-AGE & WEIGHT CLASSES:
+AGE & WEIGHT CLASSES-

 KIDS 4/5 years--> -45 lbs, +45 lbs